How three major news organizations all got a story about Rudy Giuliani wrong

 The inaccurate reporting, which was based on anonymous sources, fueled suspicions among conservative news outlets about the mainstream news media.

-Giuliani — who on Monday told Fox News in an interview that federal investigators were trying to “frame” him — tweeted on Saturday, “Where did the original false information come from?@MSNBC, @CNN, @nytimes, I couldn’t quite hear your apology?”
+Giuliani — who on Monday told Fox News in an interview that federal investigators were trying to “frame” him — tweeted Saturday: “Where did the original false information come from?@MSNBC, @CNN, @nytimes, I couldn’t quite hear your apology?”

-He later tweeted, “a Saturday, the Washington Post added this correction to their defamatory story about me.
+He later tweeted: “On a Saturday, the Washington Post added this correction to their defamatory story about me.
 The Washington Post and the NYT must reveal their sources who lied and targeted an American Citizen. #msnbc , #cnn forgot to mention the corrections today. #fakenews #badpeople.”